 As you read, analyze, discuss, and write about fiction, poetry, essays, and memoirs, you'll become a critical thinker with sharpened writing and verbal skills.

-The English program offers students knowledge of the broad field of literature in English, in-depth knowledge of its diverse aspects, the reading, writing, and research tools for exploring the field and its boundaries, and ample opportunity for hands-on experience in related fields.
 Because the abilities and knowledge gained as an English major have such broad applications, career choices after graduation are almost unlimited.
 English majors at Fitchburg State University have continued their studies in graduate programs in literature, education, creative writing, library science, and counseling, and several have been accepted to law school programs.

 Curriculum and Other Information